SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise5.md

 ```

 3. Run the `update.php` file in your local PHP server or Codespaces environment.
 Verify that you can retrieve contact information, edit it, and update the details in the `contacts` table.
+4. Test the script with different contact IDs to ensure that the contact information can be updated successfully.
+5. Fix any issues or errors that may arise during testing.

 ## Challenge